Executive Team Leaders

 Chief Technology Officer

-As Chief Information Officer, Graeme Benson is responsible for shaping DrugDev’s overall strategy while simultaneously ensuring that all daily operations are tracking to the company’s long-term vision and goals.
+As Chief Technology Officer, Graeme Benson is responsible for shaping DrugDev’s overall strategy while simultaneously ensuring that all daily operations are tracking to the company’s long-term vision and goals.
 His duties include specifying software and infrastructure functional requirements and managing their implementation and support.

 A hardcore programmer, Graeme spent the early part of his career making use of his Computer Science BSc and PhD by designing and developing software solutions for the financial services sector and government.
 Before joining DrugDev, he was busy creating information strategies and data standards for the UK Government, NHS (within Microsoft) and a major London hospital.